sricharan2507/Dream-11-predictor/README.md

 🏏 Dream11 Fantasy Team Predictor

-This app predicts individual player performance for Dream11 fantasy cricket and recommends the best 11-player team based on predicted stats and official scoring rules.
+A data-driven application that predicts individual player performance for Dream11 fantasy cricket and recommends the best 11-player team based on predicted stats and official Dream11 scoring rules.

-🚀 How to Use
+🚀 How It Works
+1️⃣ Upload Input File

-1. Upload Input File: Provide an Excel file named SquadPlayerNames_IndianT20League.xlsx with a sheet named Match_<number> (e.g., Match_57) and a column IsPlaying marked as "PLAYING".
-Available in my repository for 2025 season.
+Upload an Excel file named SquadPlayerNames_IndianT20League.xlsx

+The file should contain a sheet named Match_<number> (for example, Match_57)

+Players selected for the match must be marked as PLAYING in the IsPlaying column

+Sample input files for the 2025 season are available in the repository

+2️⃣ Predict Player Performance

-2. Hit Predict: The app scrapes player stats from Cricinfo, forecasts their next performance using linear regression, and calculates fantasy scores.
+The app scrapes historical player statistics from Cricinfo

-3. Get Final Team: The app returns the top 11 players with captain (C) and vice-captain (VC) assigned, and allows you to download the results.
+Uses Linear Regression to forecast each player’s next-match performance

+Calculates fantasy points based on official Dream11 scoring rules

+3️⃣ Generate Final Team

+Selects the top 11 players based on predicted fantasy scores

+Automatically assigns Captain (C) and Vice-Captain (VC)

+Allows users to download the final team as a CSV file

 📦 Tech Stack

+Python

-Python, Pandas, NumPy, Scikit-learn
+Pandas, NumPy

-Web scraping with BeautifulSoup
-Streamlit for deployment
+Scikit-learn (Linear Regression)

+BeautifulSoup (Web Scraping)

+Streamlit (Web App Deployment)

 📄 Output

-CricTensors_Output.csv: Final team with roles and scores
+CricTensors_Output.csv

+Contains the final 11-player fantasy team

+Includes player roles, predicted fantasy scores, and C/VC assignments